LIVE

 Yes, when you buy from licensed retailers who inspect and warranty their stock.
 Avoid anonymous classifieds and private peer-to-peer sales unless you know the seller.
 Every listing on this page is from a federally licensed retailer who ships to your FFL and stands behind the transaction.

-What’s the difference between “used”, “police trade-in”, and “surplus”?
+What is the difference between "used", "police trade-in", and "surplus"?

-Used is a generic catch-all for pre-owned firearms: dealer trade-ups or consignment guns.
+Used is a generic catch-all for pre-owned firearms — dealer trade-ups or consignment guns.
 Police trade-in specifically means a duty firearm retired by a law enforcement agency, often carried daily but shot rarely.
 Surplus means military or government inventory released to the civilian market, usually decades after the original service period.

 Do I still need an FFL to buy a used gun?